 I use several counseling techniques, including Cognitive Behavioral Therapy and Acceptance and Commitment Therapy to help explore the relationship our thoughts and actions have on our moods.
 Dialectical Behavioral Therapy and Collaborative Assessment and Management of Suicidality can help us find safe and helpful strategies to cope with the difficulties of life in a safe way.
 I am also certified in the use of Trauma-Focused Cognitive Behavioral Therapy which can help your teen explore how past traumas impact them now and find ways to heal from these traumas.

 I am ready to help your teen move out of a place of sadness, worry, and insecurity into a place of confidence and happiness, and to help you, as their parent, sleep easier at night knowing that your teen is getting the help they need.
 Or if you are worried about your teen’s problems sleeping, both Patti and Kristi are trained in Cognitive-Behavioral Therapy for Insomnia and can help your teen improve their ability to sleep.

-Call our scheduling coordinator, Christi or Brittany, at 918-505-4367 to schedule an appointment for your teen with Patti Trammell, LCSW, Kristi Spence, LMFT-C, or April Reeder, LPC-S.
+Call our scheduling coordinator, Christi or Brittany, at 918-505-4367 to schedule an appointment for your teen with Patti Trammell, LCSW, Dr. Patrick McCain, DBH, LPC, LADC, and Kristi Spence, LMFT.